Kong/docs.konghq.com/app/_hub/kong-inc/oauth2/how-to/_oauth2rla.md

 title: Set rate limit for Oauth2 tokens
 ---

-You can limit the tokens that are created in Oauth2 plugin using the Rate Limiting Advanced (RLA) plugin.
+You can limit the tokens created in the OAuth2 plugin by using the Rate Limiting Advanced (RLA) plugin.

 {:.note}
 > **Note**: You can't configure a limit on the number of tokens that are created in the OAuth2 plugin.